Carson Lambos

-Carson Lambos (born January 14, 2003) is a Canadian junior ice hockey defenceman who plays for Winnipeg Ice of the Western Hockey League (WHL) as a prospect to the Minnesota Wild of the National Hockey League (NHL).
+Carson Lambos (born January 14, 2003) is a Canadian professional ice hockey defenceman who plays for Iowa Wild of the American Hockey League (AHL) as a prospect to the Minnesota Wild of the National Hockey League (NHL).
 Lambos was selected in the first round, 26th overall, by the Wild in the 2021 NHL Entry Draft.

 Playing career

 On August 25, 2021, Lambos signed a three year entry-level contract with the Minnesota Wild.